vstconsulting/polemarch/doc/restapi.rst

 .. http:patch:: /api/v1/projects/{id}/

-   Update project.
+   Updates project.
 Operation does not start synchronization again.
-   If you want synchronize, you must do it by using :http:post:`/api/v1/projects/{id}/sync/` |patch_reminder|
+   If you want to synchronize, you should do it by using :http:post:`/api/v1/projects/{id}/sync/` |patch_reminder|

    :arg id: id of project.

    **Request JSON Object:**
-   request json fields same as in :http:post:`/api/v1/projects/`
+   request json fields are the same as in :http:post:`/api/v1/projects/`

    Example request: